Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And you must not give your emission of seed to your neighbor’s wife, to become unclean with her.
+ULT And to the wife of your fellow citizen, you shall not give your laying of seed to become unclean with her.

-WEB “‘You shall not lie carnally with your neighbor’s wife, and defile yourself with her.
+WEBBE “‘You shall not lie carnally with your neighbour’s wife, and defile yourself with her.

 NET You must not have sexual intercourse with the wife of your fellow citizen to become unclean with her.